What is YAML to JSON?

 Core Capabilities

-- Pretty-print JSON output with configurable spacing
+- Pretty-print or Minified JSON output selection

 Why It Matters